nicsnet/petulant/README.md

 The database port may be different on your machine.

-TODO: The database config for the usage with korma http://sqlkorma.com/ is still hardcoded into src/caas/models.clj, so this needs to be replaced with an environment config.

 One you've created a database named: caas with the user: caas and password: cassonade things are good to go, and you can run migrations with ragtime